-Many of these students also struggle because of the COVID-19 pandemic, Deferred Action for Childhood Arrivals (DACA) status, or family circumstances.
-They take on additional debt for basic needs like housing and food, making tuition bills even harder to pay.
-Our guide helps you find the funds to continue your education with information on scholarships and grants for Latino and Hispanic students and resources to help you succeed in earning your master’s degree.
+Many Latino and Hispanic students may struggle because of their immigration or documentation status.
+They often take on additional debt for basic needs like housing and food, making tuition bills even harder to pay.
+But the following guide is intended to bridge the gap, helping you identify ways to continue your education through scholarships and grants designed for master’s-level Latino and Hispanic students.
+Keep reading to unlock the secret to funding your future master’s degree.

 Available Scholarships for Latino and Hispanic Students